 The Australian Open’s website has a pretty comprehensive web page on how to purchase tickets.
 They recommend you go through Ticketmaster or an authorized Ticketmaster agency.
 This is the most secure and safe way to purchase tickets for the event.

-The Australian Open runs for two weeks, so if you want to see some of the biggest matches, you should book the days for the quarterfinals, semi-finals, and finals.
-That way you are more likely to see the biggest names, like Rafael Nadal or Australian native Ashleigh Barty.
+The Australian Open runs for two weeks, so if you want to see some of the biggest matches & names, you should book the days for the quarterfinals, semi-finals, and finals.

 There are three main arenas where the biggest matches will take place.